5 January 2026

 🔸Use secure gateways: Avoid direct UPI or wallet transfers to personal mobile numbers.
 Use the integrated payment gateways of the website for secure payments.

-Follow the rule, for financial transactions, remember that many Indian banks have shifted to the .bank.in domain.
+As a precaution, for financial transactions, remember that many Indian banks have shifted to the .bank.in domain.
 It’s a verified space regulated by the RBI.
-If a “banking” link for your payment doesn’t end in .bank.in, stay alert.
+If a “banking” link for your payment doesn’t end in .bank.in, exercise caution.

-If you have been cheated, every minute counts.
+If you have been cheated, prompt reporting may improve the chances of addressing the fraud.
 You must report the fraud immediately; that will help the authorities freeze the scammer account and potentially recover your money.

 You can also file an online shopping frauds complaint at the official government portal https://consumerhelpline.gov.in/public/ this is the primary platform for an online shopping frauds complaint India.